 "Collect all plush toys on the white table"

 Our evaluation protocol is designed for systematic experimentation, adopting the STAR-Gen taxonomy of generalization for robot manipulation.
 STAR-Gen formalizes testing by creating systematic perturbations relative to a base task.
-We leverage the STAR-Gen scenario generation tool, prompting Gemini to generate diverse task instances across four key axes: visual changes to task-relevant objects, changes to object poses, changes to action verbs requiring new behavior, and introducing entirely new manipulated objects, This approach ensures that every trial differs substantially and meaningfully from the rest, capturing realistic in-the-wild diversity and providing a rigorous test of Maestro's robustness and adaptability.
-The table below presents the experimental setup and results comparison for each task trial.
+We leverage the STAR-Gen scenario generation tool, prompting Gemini to generate diverse task instances across four key axes: visual changes to task-relevant objects, changes to object poses, changes to action verbs requiring new behavior, and introducing entirely new manipulated objects.
+This approach ensures that every trial differs substantially and meaningfully from the rest, capturing realistic in-the-wild diversity and providing a rigorous test of Maestro's robustness and adaptability.
+The figure below visualizes every individual trial: each row is a task, showing the original setting alongside its five STAR-Gen evaluation trials.
+Above each trial image, a gradient bar runs from white (0 progress) to black (100 progress), and colored triangular markers (▼) denote each method's score on that trial.

 To ensure systematic evaluation, we adopted the STAR-Gen taxonomy of generalization to create five diverse, meaningful task perturbations for each challenge axis, measuring system performance using a task progress score rubric across tabletop (Franka Panda) and mobile (Unitree Go2-W with AgileX PiPER) robot embodiments.